History

 St. Therese

-On May 17, 1925, a beautiful and holy young Carmelite from Lisieux, France, named Saint Thérèse of the Child Jesus and of the Holy Face, was canonized in Rome by Pope Pius XI.
-Bishop John Bernard MacGinley had just been appointed as the first bishop of the new diocese, Monterey-Fresno, in Central California.
-He was in Rome for the canonization and was so inspired that he petitioned the Holy Father for permission to found a Carmelite monastery in Carmel, California in honor of the newly canonized saint.
+On May 19, 1925, a beautiful and holy young Carmelite from Lisieux, France, named Saint Thérèse of the Child Jesus and of the Holy Face, was canonized in Rome by Pope Pius XI.
+Bishop John Bernard MacGinley had just been appointed to a new diocese, Monterey-Fresno, in Central California.
+He was in Rome for the canonization and was so inspired that he petitioned the Holy Father for permission to found a Carmelite Monastery in Carmel in honor of the newly canonized saint.

 Armed with this permission, the bishop contacted Mother Augustine of the Santa Clara Carmelite Monastery to ask her if she would make a new foundation in Carmel.
-She was delighted with the idea and inquired among her nuns to see if any of them would like to go.
-Five of them volunteered, and in that same year, they made preparations to move into the small temporary frame house which Mother Augustine arranged to be built for them.
-Thus, on the feast of the Archangel Raphael, October 24, 1925, the five nuns began the new foundation in Carmel.
+She was delighted with the idea!
+Five sisters volunteered, and in that same year, they made preparations to enter the small temporary frame house which Mother Augustine arranged to be built for them.
+Thus, on the feast of the Archangel Raphael, October 24, 1925, the five nuns began the new foundation.
 The new monastery was founded under the title of Our Lady Mediatrix of All Graces and Saint Thérèse.